miniblog/engine/doc/content.md

-# Usage
+# Content

+The base content-type in Miniblog is 'article'.
+All user content is stored under `content/`, and *blog-post* articles, in particular, live in `content/post/`.

 ## Writing Articles

-A Miniblog article is written in a text file and comprises two parts: front matter (information about the article); and the body of the article.
+A Miniblog article is written in plain text, in a single file with the suffix `.md`.
+The basename of the file (the part before the extension) is used as the slug and *must* comprise only lowercase characters, digits, and dashes.

+The content of an article file *must* comprise two parts:
+- front matter (information about the article);
+- and the body of the article.

 Here's what a complete article looks like: